Brief Overview of Day Trading

 Day traders have two different choices for their capital at TD Ameritrade: cash accounts and margin accounts.
 TD Ameritrade offers plenty of retirement and custodial accounts too, but most day traders prefer cash or margin accounts.
 If you’re wondering whether you can day trade in your IRA account, you can if you really want to, but you’ll need to wait until age 59.5 to cash in any profits without penalty.

 - Cash Account: A cash account is the standard account offered by most online brokers.
 With a cash account at TD Ameritrade, you can deposit funds with no minimum and begin day trading instantly since PDT rules do not apply to cash accounts.
 However, you won’t be able to trade with unsettled cash.
 Securities trades take two days to clear, although that may change in the future.

 - Margin Account: Margin simply means borrowed money and TD Ameritrade clients can borrow up to 50% of their capital from the broker in a margin account.
 Margin accounts have restrictions that cash accounts do not – you’ll need to abide by PDT rules unless you have $25,000 in capital and you’ll need at least $2,000 for access to margin.
 However, margin accounts don’t need to worry about settlement delays.

 All stock and ETF trading is commission-free at TD Ameritrade, although options and futures contracts will still carry a fee.
 Margin rates also vary depending on the amount you wish to borrow – check here for updated margin rates.

 How to Day Trade on TD Ameritrade

-Starting your day trading operation on TD Ameritrade is a simple process.
-You’ll need to choose between a cash or margin account, fill out your application, and fund your account to the appropriate levels.
-Once you’ve opened an account, your next step is picking a trading platform.
+To begin trading on TD Ameritrade, you’ll first need to choose between a cash or margin account.
+Then fill out the application for the selected account and fund it with the appropriate amount.
+Once you’ve completed the account process, your next step is picking a trading platform within TD Ameritrade.